 TAA – Technologically Advanced Aircraft.
 Minimally contains a moving map display and an integrated autopilot.
 Generally refers to the new generation glass cockpit of single engine and multi-engine piston aircraft.

 TCAS –Traffic Alert and Collision Avoidance System.
 Based on the receipt of another aircraft’s transponder signal, including altitude information.
 TCAS-I advises the crew of traffic in their vicinity, including relative altitude.
 TCAS-II provides the same information and adds a Resolution Advisory (RA) in terms of climb or descend to avoid that traffic.

 TEM – Threat and Error Management.
 A training concept and standard practice that helps the flight crew recognize potential threats to safety of their flight or errors made by the flight crew of others, giving the crew the opportunity to manage those threats and errors.

 TT – Total Time.
 Used interchangeably with Total Logged Flight Hours, although not necessarily the same.

-UAV – Unmanned Aerospace Vehicle. (a pilotless “drone”).
+UAV – Unmanned Aerial Vehicle. (a pilotless “drone”).